hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/moving_files.md

 lrwxrwxrwx 1 ld32 ritg        29 Aug 18  2015 genome.fa -> ../WholeGenomeFasta/genome.fa
 ```

-This is the first place we have now seen a symbolic link. `genome.fa` is the link name and it is pointing, with a relative path, to the reference genome FASTA file that we were just looking at (../WholeGenomeFasta/genome.fa).
+This is the **first place we have now seen a symbolic link**. `genome.fa` is the link name and it is pointing, with a relative path, to the reference genome FASTA file that we were just looking at (../WholeGenomeFasta/genome.fa).
 We are going to talk more about symbolic links, sometimes called symlinks, in the next section.

 ## Symbolic Links <a name="symlinks"></a>

 Sometimes you will have large files on a computing cluster that you would like to have in a few places.
-A few cases where this might happen:
+A few examples where this might happen:

-1) The software package you are using wants you to have a specific directory structure for the data
+1) The software package you are using wants you to have a specific directory structure for the data, but you do not want to move the data.
-2) While this isn't as much of a concern on O2 since data in `home` and the `data` directories are backed up regularly, you may be on a computing cluster without such rigorous data back-up practices.
-If this the case, you might like to have your data in two locations in case the original data is accidentally deleted.
+2) There is a large file that is used as input to many different analyses and you would rather not have duplicate copies of it.

 Both of these are good places to implement *symbolic links*.
 Symbolic links can be thought of as arrows for computer, pointing to where a file is located, as we saw in the above example with the human reference genome.
 Symbolic links require negliable amounts of space and thus mean you can use them to point to large files elsewhere on the computing system.
 If these symbolic links get deleted or broken, they have no impact on the data they they were pointing to.
 Additionally, they can be named anything, so it can be helpful if a software package is looking for a specific name for an input file.